MobilityData/gbfs/gbfs.md

 * All files MUST be valid JSON
 * All files in the spec MAY be published at a URL path or with an alternate name (e.g., `station_info` instead of `station_information.json`) *(as of v2.0)*.
+* All files MUST use HTTPS
+* All deep links MUST use HTTPS
 * All data MUST be UTF-8 encoded
 * Line breaks MUST be represented by unix newline characters only (\n)
 * Pagination is not supported.